7446Nguyen/COFFEE_RAG/README.md

 1. **Visit the Website**: [Hipstirred Coffee Chatbot](https://hipstirredcoffee.netlify.app/)
 2. Go to the bottom right of the page and click the button.
 3. **Ask a Coffee-Related Question**: Type in queries like:
-   - “What’s the best way to brew espresso?”
+   - “What's the best dark roast?”
-   - “How do I make cold brew at home?”
+   - “What coffee is bright, floral, with hints of citrus?”
 4. **Receive AI-Generated Responses**: The chatbot will retrieve and generate the best possible answer.
 5. **Refine Your Questions**: If needed, tweak your question for more specific results.